epicfilemcnulty/lilush/README.md

 ## Description

 _Lilush_ is a couple of things.
-First of all, _lilush_ is a statically compiled LuaJIT interpreter that comes bundled with a curated collection of custom modules and libraries for
+First of all, _lilush_ is a statically compiled for Linux [LuaJIT](https://luajit.org/) interpreter that comes bundled with a curated collection of Lua modules and C libraries for

 * File system operations
 * Terminal I/O with UTF-8 support, styling with *TSS* (Terminal Style Sheets)